FACIAL SURGERY

 Will I have a visible scar?

-Sialendoscopy and intra-oral stone release leave no external scar.
+Intra-oral stone release leaves no external scar.
 Open removal of a salivary gland (particularly the parotid) leaves an external scar that fades over months and is usually well-camouflaged in the natural skin creases.

 Will I lose my sense of taste or have a dry mouth?